py-why/EconML/doc/spec/estimation/dr.rst

 model of the heterogeneous treatment effect.
 The approach allows for *arbitrary Machine Learning algorithms* to be used for the two predictive tasks, while maintaining many favorable statistical properties related to the final model (e.g. small mean squared error, asymptotic normality, construction of confidence intervals).
-The latter favorable statsitical properties hold if either the first or the second of the two predictive tasks achieves small mean squared error (hence the name doubly robust).
+The latter favorable statistical properties hold if either the first or the second of the two predictive tasks achieves small mean squared error (hence the name doubly robust).

 Our package offers several variants for the final model estimation.
 Many of these variants also